 Key HR Challenges in the Healthcare Industry

-With healthcare jobs being among the most risky in the nation, safety is a top concern for HR professionals.
+With healthcare jobs being among the riskiest in the nation, safety is a top concern for HR professionals.
+According to the Bureau of Labor Statistics (BLS), healthcare workers are at a higher risk for on-the-job injuries than workers in many other industries.
+And it's not getting any safer.
+The agency also reported a 249% increase in injury and illness rates in 2020.
 Proper safety measures impact both worker safety and patient safety.
-With over 600,000 healthcare workers that are injured each year, HR managers are tasked with properly regulating and training new hires on OSHA and other worker safety procedures in efforts to minimize injuries on the job.
+With over 600,000 healthcare workers that are injured each year, HR managers are tasked with properly regulating and training new hires on OSHA and other worker safety procedures in an effort to minimize injuries on the job.
 In addition to injuries, the COVID-19 pandemic poses a serious risk of infecting staff throughout the pandemic.

 With the Health Insurance Portability and Accountability Act (HIPAA) in place to prevent fraud and theft of protected health information (PHI), HR managers must be hyper-aware of compliance regulations around healthcare providers, plans, and clearinghouses.
 Due to large amounts of valuable digital data and insufficient cybersecurity, data breaches in healthcare are on the rise.
 In addition, data privacy and security will continue to fall on the shoulders of HR, so making sure staff is trained well is imperative.
 The growing shift to work from home through the pandemic further emphasizes the need for proper remote employee plans that HR must put into place.